 Bob Mayer is the grandfather of two future leaders of the Resistance Against the Machines, a NY Times Bestselling author, graduate of West Point, former Green Beret and the feeder of two Yellow Labs, most famously Cool Gus.
 He’s had over 70 books published and sold over 4 million, including the #1 series Time Patrol, The Green Berets, Area 51, and Atlantis.
 Born in the Bronx, having traveled the world, he now lives peacefully with his wife and his overlord labs.

-Born in the Bronx, Bob attended West Point and earned a BA in Psychology with Honors.
-He went on to serve as an Infantry platoon leader, scout platoon leader and a brigade recon platoon leader in the 1st Cavalry Division.
-He joined Special Forces and commanded a Green Beret A-Team.
-He served as the operations officer for 2nd Battalion, 10th Special Forces Group (Airborne) and with Special Operations Command (Special Projects) in Hawaii.
-He taught at the Special Forces Qualification Course of the John F. Kennedy Special Warfare Center and School at Fort Bragg.
-He did a number of Active Duty Special Work assignments in Special Operations when he was in the Reserves.
-He lived in Korea where he earned a Black Belt in Martial Arts and he’s earned a Masters Degree in Education.
+Born in the Bronx to a garbageman and housewife, I attended West Point, seizing the opportunity to go to college, and earned a BA in Psychology.
+I went on to serve as an Infantry platoon leader, scout platoon leader and a brigade recon platoon leader in the 1st Cavalry Division.
+I volunteered, was tested and selected to join Special Forces.
+The highlight was to command a Green Beret A-Team; best damn soldiers ever (RIP Dave Boltz, my team sergeant).
+I also served as the operations officer for 2nd Battalion, 10th Special Forces Group (Airborne) and with Special Operations Command (Special Projects) in Hawaii doing, as Seinfeld says: whatever.
+I taught at the Special Forces Qualification Course of the John F. Kennedy Special Warfare Center and School at Fort Bragg for a number of years.
+I also did a number of Active Duty Special Work assignments in Special Operations.
+Doing whatever.
+I began writing while living in Korea where I also earned a Black Belt in Martial Arts (enough to hurt myself).
+After returning stateside, I earned a Masters Degree in Education.

-He has over 70 books published and has hit all the bestseller lists including the NY Times, Publishers Weekly, Wall Street Journal and USA Today.
-He has had four different titles hit #1 on Kindle’s Science Fiction list.
-He hit #2 nationally on Barnes & Noble.com with The Jefferson Allegiance.
-He is the only male author on the Romance Writers of America Honor Roll.
+I have over 70 books published and have hit all the bestseller lists including the NY Times, Publishers Weekly, Wall Street Journal and USA Today.
+I’ve hit #1 on Amazon overall in paid fiction and repeatedly in science fiction with both my Area 51 and Atlantis series.
+I hit #2 nationally on Barnes & Noble.com with The Jefferson Allegiance.
+I’m the only male author on the Romance Writers of America Honor Roll which means, well, whatever, although I am contemplating a sequel to Agnes and the Hitman.

-He has taught writing organizations ranging from Maui Writers, to Whidbey Island Writers, to San Diego State University, to the University of Georgia, to the Romance Writers of America National Convention and many others.
-He has also served as a Visiting Writer for NILA MFA program in Creative Writing.
+I’ve taught writing organizations ranging from Maui Writers, to Whidbey Island Writers, to San Diego State University, to the University of Georgia, to the Romance Writers of America National Convention and many others.
+I’ve also served as a Visiting Writer for NILA MFA program in Creative Writing.
+I taught writing at the University of Washington in order to experience the academic side of things and that was, well, interesting.

-He has done interviews for the New York Times, Wall Street Journal, Forbes, Sports Illustrated, PBS, NPR, the Discovery Channel, the SyFy channel and local cable shows.
-He wrote under the pen names Robert Doherty, Greg Donegan, Joe Dalton, and Bob McGuire.
+I’ve done interviews for the New York Times, Wall Street Journal, Forbes, Sports Illustrated, PBS, NPR, the Discovery Channel, the SyFy channel and local cable shows.
+I wrote under the pen names Robert Doherty, Greg Donegan, Joe Dalton, and Bob McGuire.

 The latest from Bob